2DKot/Mather/README.md

 Example of input program is stored in example.txt file.

 Now Mather use integer arythmetics and boolean expressions.
-Next step is to make user-defined functions with their own scope of view for variables.
+Also you can define your own functions with their own scope of view for variables.

 - [x] Integer arythmetics
-- [ ] User-defined functions
+- [x] User-defined functions
 - [x] Boolean expressions
 - [ ] if/else constructions
 - [ ] while construction